McGeorge Bundy: National Security Advisor and Vietnam War

 One of Kennedy's "best and brightest" young political activists who also came to be known as "the New Frontiersmen," Bundy was crucially involved in almost all of the major foreign policy and defense decisions of the Kennedy administration, and was retained by Lyndon B. Johnson for part of his presidential tenure.
 Bundy was involved in the Bay of Pigs Invasion, the Cuban Missile Crisis, and the Vietnam War.
 At the first meeting of the National Security Council under Kennedy, Bundy was told the four areas of worry were Cuba, the Congo, Laos, and Vietnam.
 From 1964 to 1966, he was also chair of the 303 Committee, responsible for coordinating covert operations.

 Bundy was a strong proponent of the Vietnam War during his tenure, believing it essential to contain communism.
 He supported the escalation of American involvement, including the commitment of hundreds of thousands of ground troops and the sustained bombing of North Vietnam in 1965.
 According to author and columnist Kai Bird, Bundy and other advisors well understood the risk but proceeded with these actions largely because of domestic politics, rather than believing that the US had a realistic chance of victory in this war.

 In November 1961, Bundy advised Kennedy to send a division to fight in Vietnam, writing: "Laos was never really ours after 1954.
-South Vietnam is and want to be."
+South Vietnam is and wants to be."
 In 1963, Bundy vetoed an attempt by another Harvard professor, Henry Kissinger, to join the Kennedy administration.
 He knew Kissinger well and told Kennedy that Kissinger was a schemer who was not to be trusted.
-In August 1963, when the diplomat Paul Kattenburg advised ending American support for South Vietnam, Bundy was extremely critical, arguing that American aid to South Vietnam was working as planned and accused Kattenburg of making an argument with no evidence.
+In August 1963, when the diplomat Paul Kattenburg advised ending American support for South Vietnam, Bundy was extremely critical, arguing that American aid to South Vietnam was working as planned and accusing Kattenburg of making an argument with no evidence.
 In October 1963, he agreed to the transfer of the CIA station chief, John Richardson, to help clear the way for a coup against President Diem.
 Just before the coup on 29 October 1963, Bundy wired the American ambassador in Saigon, Henry Cabot Lodge: "We do not accept as a basis for U.S. policy that we have no power to delay or discourage a coup."
 On the night of 1 November, Bundy stayed up all night, awaiting news of the coup, and reported to Kennedy in the morning that only the presidential guard had stayed loyal while the rest of the South Vietnamese Army had supported the coup.
 On 4 November, Bundy told the media that the United States would recognize the new government in Saigon.
 The same day he told to Kennedy that photographs of corpses of the Ngo brothers (Diệm and Nhu) might appear in the media showing their hands tied behind their backs and bullet holes through the back of their heads, joking that this was not his preferred way to commit suicide (it was initially announced that both Ngo brothers had committed suicide, though it was later acknowledged that they had been executed).